Resources / Articles / Principles of Motor Selection

 • The accuracy of an open loop step motor is dominated by the system loading as a proportion of the step motor’s torque rating.

 Expanding on the topic of step motor accuracy, when the system loading is 10% of the rated torque and at rest, the positional error is approximately ¼ of a whole step (0.5 mechanical degrees).
-At a smaller scale there are many properties of step motors which effect accuracy such as construction which controls the geometry of the magnetic flux field.
-There is a fair assumption made that the step motor controller is regulating the motor current in an ideal way.
+At a smaller scale there are many properties of stepper motors which effect accuracy such as construction which controls the geometry of the magnetic flux field.
+There is a fair assumption made that the stepper motor controller is regulating the motor current in an ideal way.
 Typical deviation in the current regulation will be insignificant in comparison to the errors discussed above.

 Before discussing servos motors, in most applications there will be another requirement related to maximum motor size since space is usually limited.
 In cases where the motor will be in motion, motor weight also becomes significant, and to a lesser degree mobility and shipping considerations may be important regarding motor weight.
 Here is where the step motor has an advantage: due to its high pole count the torque “density” increases.
-This means, generally speaking, a step motor of a given size can produce more torque than a servo motor of the same size.
+This means, generally speaking, a stepper motor of a given size can produce more torque than a servo motor of the same size.

 Servo motors